-You’ll need to apply to your landlord to check you’re eligible for Right to Buy and if you are you’ll receive an offer notice (S125) within 8 weeks for a house and 12 weeks for a leasehold property.
-Once you’re happy with your offer, get in touch with us where one of our qualified mortgage advisers will guide you through each step of the process.
+You’ll need to apply to your landlord to check you’re eligible for the Right to Buy scheme, and if you are you’ll receive an offer notice (S125) within 8 weeks for a house and 12 weeks for a leasehold property.
+Once you’re happy with your offer, get in touch with us and one of our qualified mortgage advisers will guide you through each step of the process.

 Step 2 - Mortgage illustration

 We’ll make sure we understand your circumstances fully before recommending a suitable mortgage.
 If you’re happy, you’ll receive a ‘mortgage illustration’ providing all the relevant details about the product you’re applying for.